savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 - Be clear and require no more context to be understood.
 - Have the informations ordered with care to put the most important elements first, allowing users to navigate through the app rapidly without waiting for the full label to be read out loud if they don’t need to.

-For a messaging app, a label for a discussion can be :
+For a messaging app, a label for a discussion can be:

      "Michel Berger.
 3 unread messages.
-You said : Thanks ! at 9:07.
-Message status : sent.
+You said: Thanks ! at 9:07.
+Message status: sent.
 Pinned.
 Actions available.”

 Again, depending on the platform or framework, the ways to achieve this might differ.
 We will tackle this issue in platform-specific modules.